 Basically, a byte to tell the display we're writing to it, followed by each line's address and pixel data.

 This is where the 'Memory' in 'Memory Display' comes in.
-Once updated, those lines display the same pixels continually while powered.
-So, in theory, I could skip any lines that remained the same between updates and send only those that changed.
+Once updated, those lines will display the same pixels continually while powered.
+So, in theory, I could skip any lines that remain the same between updates and send only those that changed.

-So I modified my library to remember the pixels from each update and diff them against the next update.
+I modified my library to remember the pixels from each screen update and diff them against the next.
 Now, if a row hasn't changed, I skip it.